akmamun/gin-boilerplate/README.md

 # Go Boilerplate
 An API boilerplate written in Golang with Gin Framework and Gorm
+### Motivation
+Write restful API with fast development and developer friendly

 ## Table of Contents
 - [Motivation](#motivation)